wavebyrd/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/create_a_data_context.md

 import FileDataContext from './_create_a_data_context/_file_data_context.md' import EphemeralDataContext from './_create_a_data_context/_ephemeral_data_context.md'

 A Data Context defines the storage location for metadata, such as your configurations for Data Sources, Expectation Suites, Checkpoints, and Data Docs.
-It also contains your Validation Results and the metrics associated with them, and it provides access to those objects in Python, along with other helper functions for the GX Python API.
+It also contains your Validation Results and the metrics associated with them, and it provides access to those objects in Python, along with other helper functions.

 All scripts that utilize GX Core should start with the creation of a Data Context.